YasmineBB/saucehub/README.md

 Sauehub is a site with the objective of matching users with the perfect hot sauce to match their palate and their spice level, as well as providing a hub of recipes to make their own.

-The site is targeted to those who currently use hot sauce and want to find more choice by providing both homemade and shop bought options catered to their palate.
+The site is targeted to those who currently use hot sauce and want expand their choices by providing both homemade and shop bought options catered to their palate.
 In addition to this, the site also caters to those who may not have much current knowledge but who would like to explore this and find out more about how they can find the right sauce for them.

 [View site by clicking here](https://yasminebb.github.io/saucehub/index.html)